Marken-Foo/variants-site/content/post/200510-xq-fundamentals.md

 While evaluating a position, besides material and positional concerns, one more consideration must be accounted for, that of speed: **weaknesses in formation or in king safety** can result in a side holding both material and positional advantages losing in the end!

-The classic examples of a formation weakness are the palace-centre horse, cannon and chariot {{< remark >}}(NB: 窝心马，窝心炮，窝心车){{< /remark >}}.
+The classic examples of a formation weakness are the vexed horse, cannon and chariot {{< remark >}}(NB: 窝心马，窝心炮，窝心车){{< /remark >}}.
 As the diagram below shows, Black has all advisors and elephants, has one more chariot than Red, yet because of the red cannon in the centre, not only can they not exert their strength, they also deprive the black king of any mobility, who can only watch as Red's 1-file pawn makes the long journey to form the iron-bolt checkmate pattern.

 {{< fen-diag variant="xiangqi" caption="Black is up material, but completely lost." fen="2bakab2/4r4/4c4/p3C4/2p3p2/P8/2P3P1P/9/4A4/3A1K3 w - - 0 1" >}}